Harrison-Berek/blackjack/README.md

 Background/Rules:

-    If you are new to Blackjack this is a great resorce for rules and basic stratigey: https://www.blackjackapprenticeship.com/how-to-play-blackjack/
+If you are new to Blackjack this is a great resorce for rules and basic stratigey: [Rules and Intro to Blackjack](https://www.blackjackapprenticeship.com/how-to-play-blackjack/)

 NOTE: "split" is not an option yet but will be coming soon

 Screenshots/WireFrame:

 <blockquote class="imgur-embed-pub" lang="en" data-id="a/0RBLlKy"  ><a href="//imgur.com/a/0RBLlKy">Blackjack</a></blockquote><script async src="//s.imgur.com/min/embed.js" charset="utf-8"></script>

 Technologies Used: